This post may contain affiliate links. Please see our disclosure policy.

 Cinnamon, cocoa powder, or arrowroot powder can be used to make the perfect skin color match in your homemade face powder.

-Making my own make-up has always been on the to-do list, and though I mastered lip balm and lip gloss, I never thought of making my own foundation.
+Making my own make-up has always been on the to-do list, and though I mastered DIY lip balm and lip gloss, I never thought of making my own foundation.

 After a few attempts, I found a recipe that works well for my skin and covers up skin blemishes.
 As usual, it was much easier than I expected.
 I wish I would have started making it sooner.